A Thriving Regional Center

 This thriving regional center serves as a shopping, tourism and healthcare magnet for southern Minnesota.
 It consistently ranks among the most livable small towns in the country.* Its amenities rival those in cities many times its size:

-- Cabela’s giant retail showroom, which attracts more than four million visitors each year
+- Cabela’s giant retail showroom, which attracts hundreds of thousands of visitors each year

 - A vibrant historic downtown business district built around a town square and anchored by Federated Insurance and Josten’s

-- Outstanding healthcare through Owatonna Allina Hospital and Owatonna Mayo Clinic
+- Outstanding healthcare through Owatonna Allina Hospital and Mayo Clinic Health System-Owatonna

 - More than 700 acres of parks and trails, and two-championship golf courses